-Richard G. Burke of Buford, Georgia, is currently serving his third year as a member of the Boards of Directors for Shriners International and Shriners Hospitals for Children.
-He was elected Imperial Second Ceremonial Master, part of the 12-member body that helps govern the Shriners fraternity, during the Shriners’ 2018 Imperial Session – held in Daytona Beach, Florida, July 15 - July 19.
+Richard G. Burke of Buford, Georgia, is currently serving his fifth year as a member of the Boards of Directors for Shriners International and Shriners Hospitals for Children®.
+He was elected Imperial Oriental Guide, part of the 12-member body that helps govern the Shriners fraternity, in Tampa, Florida, on July 11, 2020.

-Burke and his wife, Judy, have been married for 25 years.
-They enjoy spending time with their three married children and eight grandchildren, ages 11 to 18.
-Burke and his wife have dedicated their lives to raising awareness of Shriners International and Shriners Hospitals for Children since their granddaughter, Leah, was a burn care patient of Shriners Hospitals for Children — Cincinnati in 2002.
+Burke and his wife, Judy, have been married for 27 years.
+They enjoy spending time with their three married children and eight grandchildren, ages 13 to 20.
+Burke and his wife have dedicated their lives to raising awareness of Shriners International and Shriners Hospitals for Children since their granddaughter, Leah, received care for burn injuries at Shriners Hospitals for Children — Cincinnati in 2002.